marijnh/Eloquent-JavaScript/04_data.md

 {{index "in operator", [property, "testing for"], object}}

 The binary `in` operator, when applied to a string and an object, tells you whether that object has a property with that name.
-The difference between setting a property to `undefined` and actually deleting it is that in the first case, the object still _has_ the property (it just doesn't have a very interesting value), whereas in the second case the property is no longer present and `in` will return `false`.
+The difference between setting a property to `undefined` and actually deleting it is that in the first case, the object still _has_ the property (it just doesn't have a very interesting value), whereas in the second case, the property is no longer present and `in` will return `false`.

 {{index "Object.keys function"}}